AllenInstitute/MicronsBinder/notebooks/multiscale/mitochondria/scripts/README.md

 More precisely, finding the set of skeleton nodes that is the closest to some mesh vertex of each mitochondrion.
 Labels each such mitochondrion with the set of skeleton node indices that is paired with it in this way.
+This can be parallelized by splitting the mitochondria dataframe (`pni_mito_cellswskel_v185.csv`) by cell or naively splititng the rows.

 NOTE: this requires downloading the mitochondria meshes (through downloadmitomeshes.py)
 ```